35percent/11tystarter/src/shoppingcentres/background.md

 ---
 title: Background
 image: img/elephant_castle.jpg
+description: A brief description of the background to the scheme.
 ---
 The Elephant & Castle shopping centre used to be owned by Godfrey Bradman, the property tycoon who redeveloped the City of London's [Broadgate estate](https://en.wikipedia.org/wiki/Broadgate){:target="_blank"} in the 1980s.